caseconsulting/website-api/README.md

 ## Cleanup

-In order to delete our Serverless Application recently deployed you can use the following AWS CLI Command:
+To delete your serverless application, use the following AWS CLI Command:

 ```bash
 aws cloudformation delete-stack --stack-name <REPLACE_WITH_YOUR_STACK_NAME>